dongsxyz/rust-ai/rust-ai/README.md

 ```

 If you prefer to load configuration from environment variables, set the contents to `RUST_AI_CONFIG` like example `chat-completion-streamed` does.

-[^note_1]: `dall-e` is an hypothetical name of the unknown model.
-Currently, OpenAI doesn't support manually specify model for image related
-tasks.
-So DALL·E models are not valid variants of `Model` enum.

 [^note_2]: OpenAI's responses for moderation indicate usage of
 `text-moderation-004` model (March 23rd, 2023).
 But developers cannot use